 You can download our free strategic planning example template by clicking below.

 Strategic Winning Moves for Revenue

 There are a few ways most companies grow: acquisitions, organic growth, or expanding into new products, services, or markets.
-Depending on your business, your industry, and your specific opportunities and challenges, you should think through and determine the right mix of Winning Moves to help you achieve the Targets you set for your 3 Year Plan.
+Depending on your business, your industry, and your specific opportunities and challenges, you should think through and determine the right mix of Winning Moves to help you achieve the Targets you set for your 3 Year Plan in your planning session.
 Your Winning Moves should help you double your revenue in the next 3-5 years.
 Make sure that the objective is as clear as you can make.
 By definition, you won't know all the answers, but the better that the team understands the mission - even if the details aren't clear - the more they are connected to the why the more they can help in strategy development.